 The demographic characteristics to be represented on the achievement level setting panels are specified by the policy, which requires diversity on each panel.
-Appropriate goals for diversity may be proportional to national population distributions.
+Appropriate goals for diversity may be proportional to national population distributions of educators in the subject area.
 For example, the number of private school panelists may be based on the proportion of accredited private school teachers in the nation in the subject area.
 The representativeness of these characteristics should be met for each grade level panel in the ALS process-not simply across all grade-level panels.